 The course is an introductory overview of the field of Cultural Studies as it is practiced and theorized in Spanish-speaking regions of the Americas.
 It will help prepare students for careers in business, diplomacy, education, entertainment, public relations, etc. that require a knowledge of the Hispanic world.
 NOTE: Modern Language Spanish students will be required to undertake research in Spanish, and cite the Spanish version of texts, when available.
 But all novels will be available in English translation; Spanish films will be in subtitled versions.
-Course objectives include: to expose students in the English-speaking Caribbean to some key cultural currents and preoccupations in the Spanish-speaking world that surrounds them; to identify and analyse the tensions within defining an "Indian soul" in Latin America; to recognise the pervasive influence of Afro-Hispanic peoples in the Americas; to understand "Nuestra América" as a site of opposition to North America, as well as its inter-relationships with North American cultural, political, and economic currents.
+Course objectives include: to expose students in the English-speaking World that surrounds them; to identify and analyse the tensions within defining an "Indian soul" in Latin America; to recognise the pervasive influence of Afro-Hispanic peoples in the Americas; to understand "Nuestra América" as a site of opposition to North America, as well as its inter-relationships with North American cultural, political, and economic currents.